Rithwik-G/transient-transfer-learning/README.md

 See the full prepint here: [https://arxiv.org/abs/2502.18558](https://arxiv.org/abs/2502.18558)

-./Notebooks contains the code used to run each test described in the paper.
+This repo contains the code used to run each test described in the paper.